 You need to do something with your analytics data—post new content, beta test different landing page layouts and images, tweak metadata, etc. Every time you make changes, search engines have to re-index the page, so there may be a delay before you see notable changes in traffic patterns and page performance.

 These factors do not include the “red tape” that can often get in the way of SEO performance.
-When several members of your team must review and/or approve changes, or the main point of contact for your company’s website is notoriously hard to reach, results can be even slower because your SEO company (that’s us) cannot implement many changes without your expressed approval.
+When several members of your team must review and/or approve changes, or the main point of contact for your company’s website is notoriously hard to reach, results can be even slower because your SEO company (that’s us) cannot implement many types of changes without your expressed approval.

 Short-Term Results and Timelines